vijay-infosec/CyberSec-Projects-/phishing-email-detection-ML/README.md

 Phishing Email Detection Using Machine Learning

-This project explores machine learning techniques for identifying phishing emails based on text content.
-The work includes data cleaning, feature engineering, TF-IDF vectorization, model training and evaluation, and a comparison of performance between Logistic Regression and Random Forest classifiers.
+This project explores machine learning techniques for identifying phishing emails using text-based features.
+The notebook covers data cleaning, feature engineering, TF-IDF vectorization, model training, and evaluation.

 Project Overview

-The objective is to build and evaluate models that distinguish phishing emails from legitimate ones.
+The objective is to build and evaluate models that classify emails as phishing or legitimate.
-The dataset used for this project is the CEAS 2008 email dataset, which contains a little over 39,000 samples.
+The dataset used is the CEAS 2008 email dataset containing a little over 39,000 samples.

-Two supervised learning models were tested:
+Models used:

 Logistic Regression